 Paper based petitions can be submitted:

-- By post to the Head of Democratic and Member Services, Warrington Borough Council, Town Hall, Sankey Street, Warrington, WA1 1UH
+- By post to the Director of Law and Governance, Warrington Borough Council, Town Hall, Sankey Street, Warrington, WA1 1UH

 - In person: at Contact Warrington, the Town Hall or New Town House receptions (during normal office hours)